The Emotion Sensation Feeling Wheel is a resource for both brains AND bodies, so I made it into a squishable, huggable pillow.

 However, not all were given the care we needed to develop an emotional vocabulary to describe our feelings.
 Often, people who missed that emotional “mirroring” process while growing up move through life experiencing a full emotional range within their physical body, but are unable to name, express, or seek comfort for and connection in these emotions.

 Emerging brain research is clear: integrating emotion (feelings) with cognition (thinking) and body-based experiences (sensations) promotes resiliency, window of tolerance expansion, and recovery for people struggling with mental illness.
-This is why the emotion-sensation wheel pillow has been so popular it’s by far my best selling product.
+This is why the Emotion Sensation Feeling Wheel pillow has been so popular it’s by far my best-selling product.

-Truly, anyone can use this resource- who doesn’t love a soft & huggable pillow?
-Specifically those who have not had practice recognizing and labeling their emotions may appreciate this tool because asking them to identify complex emotions can become an intellectual exercise with limited opportunity to promote growth and change.
-My emotion sensation wheel pillow helps this process by prompting mind-body awareness, connection, and conversation without dominating the room in a way that a handout or flipchart can.
+Truly, anyone can use this resource.
+Who doesn’t love a soft & huggable pillow?
+Specifically, those who have yet to practice recognizing and labeling their emotions may appreciate this tool because asking them to identify complex emotions can become an intellectual exercise with limited opportunity to promote growth and change.
+My Emotion Sensation Feeling Wheel pillow helps this process by prompting mind-body awareness, connection, and conversation without dominating the room in a way that a handout or flipchart can.

-Although this was initially developed as a professional resource for therapists practicing somatic therapy, this pillow has found a home in offices and practices across the realm of mental health and education, from school guidance counselors to yoga teachers to social workers, and from occupational therapists to psychotherapy practices for all ages.
+Although this was initially developed as a professional resource for therapists practicing somatic therapy, this pillow has found a home in offices and practices across the realm of mental health and education.
+From school guidance counselors to yoga teachers to social workers and from occupational therapists to psychotherapy practitioners for all ages, this pillow can be a useful tool.
 It is a beautiful example of the variability in use this pillow offers: no matter who, what, when, or where it is used, it allows a comforting, concrete way to identify feelings and their accompanying sensations.

 New: Emotion Sensation Feeling Wheel Floor Pillow

 For many people, sitting on the ground can be a physical way to feel more grounded.
-This feeling wheel floor pillow can serve as an office, living room, or classroom decoration while also offering a comfortable and interactive place to sit.
+This Emotion Sensation Feeling Wheel floor pillow can serve as an office, living room, or classroom decoration while also offering a comfortable and interactive place to sit.